ShooShoSha/Course-Work/COP3014/Samples/UNIX Materials/QuickieVi.md

 	vi pgm1.c

-You should now be running vi.
+You should now be running Vi.

 ## Vi Modes